danwallach/XWatchface/README.txt

 distributed by Google.

 What's useful and interesting is that it shows you how listen to broadcasts from a stopwatch and timer and render them.
-Some useful things to examine:
+Some things to examine:

 AndroidMainfest.xml: This is pretty much exactly what you'd expect to see for any watchface, except for the <receiver> element, which says that we're interested in